All Episodes

 The trouble for Shays is that his latest statements in Iraq looked opportunistic.

-Oh, see how you know people think they're buying all kinds of insurance against criticism when they become moderates.
+Oh, see how, you know, people think they're buying all kinds of insurance against criticism when they become moderates.

 And Chris Shays is getting it in the San Francisco Chronicle.

-Uh and this is not an AP story.
+And this is not an AP story.

-Anyway, more of these Zogby polls in Ohio.
+Anyway, more of these Zogby polls.

-Sherrod Brown 49, Mike DeWine 45.
+In Ohio, Sherrod Brown, 49, Mike DeWine, 45.

 That's much closer than it has been portrayed.

-That's about uh where those polls have been.
+That's about where those polls have been.

 And in Maryland, Michael Steele up over Ben Cardin by one.

-I'm sorry, tied, 46, 46.
+I'm sorry, Tyde, 46, 46.

-Uh the sample of under 500 people, margin of error, plus or minus five points.
+The sample of under 500 people, margin of error, plus or minus five points.

-But these Zogby numbers towned up over three, and if there are other polls that have McCaskell up by nine in uh in Missouri.
+And there are other polls that have McCaskill up by nine in Missouri.

 Corker up two over Harold Ford.